pagkly/Zed/Investopedia4/Deposition Definition.md

 As with any discovery proceeding, the primary objective of a deposition is to give all parties involved in the litigation a fair preview of the evidence and level the field as far as information is concerned, so that there are no unwelcome surprises at trial.
 A deposition also preserves the testimony of the witness if it is taken in a relatively short time period after the occurrence of the crime or accident, since a trial may be months away and the witness’s recollection of event may get blurred with the passage of time.

-A deposition would be required, for instance, if one were to witness an accident that resulted in a liability lawsuit.
+A deposition would be required, for instance, if one were to witness an accident that resulted in a [[Liability|liability]] lawsuit.
 All parties involved in the case are permitted to attend the deposition.
-The deponent will be asked a number of questions related to the lawsuit by the attorneys on both sides.
+The deponent [[Will|will]] be asked a number of questions related to the lawsuit by the attorneys on both sides.
 A court reporter who is present accurately records every question and answer in the deposition, and produces a transcript that can later be used at trial.

 Due to the exhaustive questioning that is characteristic of depositions, they may last several hours.
 Under the Federal Rules of Civil Procedure and its state equivalents, a deposition must take a maximum of seven hours per day for each deponent.
 In Canada, the deposition process is called “examination for discovery", and examinations for discovery are limited to 7 hours per party conducting the examination.1